 To inspect this requirement, the inspectors(s) should review a sample of the licensee’s training records to verify that armed members of the security organization demonstrate physical fitness for assigned duties and responsibilities by performing a practical physical fitness test as described in the site’s NRC-approved security plans and implementing procedures.

-Verify that the practical physical fitness test is described in the licensee’s T&Q plan and that the test includes strenuous activity, physical exertion, levels of stress, and exposure to elements as they pertain to an individual's assigned security duties during both normal and emergency operations.
+Verify that the practical physical fitness test is described in the licensee’s NRC-approved T&Q plan and that the test includes strenuous activity, physical exertion, levels of stress, and exposure to elements as they pertain to an individual's assigned security duties during both normal and emergency operations.
 (10 CFR Part 73, App.
 B, Sec.
 VI, B.4.(b)(1), 10 CFR Part 73, App.
 B, Sec.
 VI, B.4.(b)(2), and 10 CFR Part 73, App.
 B, Sec.
 VI, B.4.(b)(3))

 Specific Guidance